Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Numerical simulations

 \subsection{Kirchhoff equations}

-We start with verifying the properties of the method on low-dimensional integrable cases of the Kirchhoff equations.
-For all the simulations we used the time step size $h=0.1$, and final time of simulation is $T=1000$.
-Initial conditions are randomly generated $\mathfrak{so}(3)$ matrices\footnote{Numerical simulations for this section are implemented in a MATLAB code available at \url{https://github.com/michaelroop96/kirchhoff.git}}.
+We begin verifying the properties of the method on low-dimensional integrable cases of the Kirchhoff equations.
+For all the simulations, we used the time step size $h=0.1$, and the final time of simulation is $T=1000$.
+Initial conditions are randomly generated $\mathfrak{so}(3)$ matrices.\footnote{Numerical simulations for this section are implemented in a Python code available at \url{https://github.com/michaelroop96/kirchhoff.git}}

 First, we consider the Kirchhoff integrable case.
 Fig.~\ref{cas_kir-kir} shows the exact preservation of Casimir functions for the Kirchhoff integrable case, and Fig.~\ref{ham_kir_kir} shows nearly preservation of the Hamiltonian function.
-Phase portrait is shown in Fig.~\ref{phase_kir-kir}.
+The phase portrait is shown in Fig.~\ref{phase_kir-kir}.
 One can clearly observe a quasi-periodic dynamics with a regular pattern typical for integrable systems.

-Second, we consider the Clebsch integrable case, for which we also observe exact preservation of Casimirs in Fig. \ref{cas_kir-cleb}, nearly preservation of Hamiltonian in Fig. \ref{ham_kir_cleb}, and a phase portrait in Fig. \ref{phase_kir_cleb}.
+Second, we consider the Clebsch integrable case, for which we also observe exact preservation of Casimirs in Fig.~\ref{cas_kir-cleb}, nearly preservation of Hamiltonian in Fig.~\ref{ham_kir_cleb}, and a phase portrait in Fig.~\ref{phase_kir_cleb}.

-Finally, we have the Lyapunov--Steklov--Kolosov integrable case, with exact preservation of Casimirs shown in Fig. \ref{cas_kir-LSK}, nearly preservation of Hamiltonian shown in Fig. \ref{ham_kir_LSK}, and a phase portrait in Fig. \ref{phase_kir_LSK}.
+Finally, we have the Lyapunov-Steklov-Kolosov integrable case, with exact preservation of Casimirs shown in Fig.~\ref{cas_kir-LSK}, nearly preservation of Hamiltonian shown in Fig.~\ref{ham_kir_LSK}, and a phase portrait in Fig.~\ref{phase_kir_LSK}.